-When using a BMS, the setpoint values work in 1. conjunction with the SETPOINT TIMER.
+- 1. When using a BMS, the setpoint values work in conjunction with the SETPOINT TIMER.
 The SETPOINT TIMER is a failsafe feature used to help detect that a BMS is no longer working or communicating with the control.
 The time must be regularly loaded with a predetermined number of seconds (1 - 65535).
-Every second this value will decremented.
+Every second this value will be decremented.
 If it reaches zero, the local (permanently saved) values for the setpoints will be loaded.
 The concept is that periodically (or every time a setpoint is written), the BMS must write this value.
 If the value reaches zero (0), the HeatNet control assumes that the BMS in no longer functional and "safe" operational values for the setpoints will be restored.
 As an example, if it is decided that the BMS will write the control every 5 minutes, you may decide to write 600 seconds (10 minutes) to the setpoint timer.
-If after 10 minutes (5 minutes longer than the normal write interval) the BMS has not written the timer, the saved setpoint values will be restored.
+If after 10 minutes (5 minutes longer than the normal write interval) the BMS has not written the timer, the saved setpoint values will be restored. - 2.
+As a convenience, the SETPOINT TIMER is automatically loaded with 60 seconds (if it has fallen below 60) each time the setpoint is written.
+If you decide to take advantage of this convenience, you will need to write the setpoint periodically at less than 1 minute intervals.
+This value can be adjusted up to 4 hours (instead of 60 seconds) using the ADVANCED SETUP->COMMUNICATIONS SETPT TIME> menu.

-- 2. As a convenience, the SETPOINT TIMER is automatically loaded with 60 seconds (if it has fallen below 60) each time the setpoint is written.
-If you decide to take advantage of this convenience, you would need to write the setpoint periodically at less than 1 minute intervals. - 3.
-Newer firmware versions allow the SETPOINT TIMER failsafe feature to be disabled by writing a zero (0) to the timer.
-The feature will automatically revert back to the enabled state whenever the control is reset or power cycled.
-The SETPOINT TIMER failsafe feature can permanently disabled (or enabled) in firmware versions 3.35 or greater.
+3. Newer firmware versions allow the SETPOINT TIMER failsafe feature to be disabled by writing a zero (0) to the timer.
+The feature will automatically revert to the enabled state whenever the control is reset, or power cycled.
+The SETPOINT TIMER failsafe feature can permanently disabled (or enabled) or can be adjusted up to 4 hours before a new value is written.
 This setting can be changed in the ADVANCED SETUP->COMMUNICATIONS menu.

-KN HeatNet Control Run Screen
+Futera III/Fusion-Series HeatNet Control Run Screen